Woman experiencing blood sugar spikes symptoms after eating a healthy meal

 Blood sugar spikes occur when glucose levels rise rapidly after eating, typically peaking within 1–2 hours of a meal.
 Several factors contribute to these post-meal surges:

 Insulin sensitivity: When cells become resistant to insulin, glucose remains in the bloodstream longer, causing elevated levels.
+Research published in Diabetes Research and Clinical Practice confirms that insulin resistance is a primary driver of exaggerated post-meal glucose spikes, as muscle and fat tissue fail to take up glucose efficiently.

-Meal timing and size: Large meals or eating after extended fasting periods can overwhelm your bodyโ€™s glucose-processing capacity.
+Meal timing and size: Large meals or eating after extended fasting periods can overwhelm your body’s glucose-processing capacity.

 Food combinations: Eating carbohydrates without protein or healthy fats can accelerate glucose absorption.